MicrosoftDocs/VBA-Docs/api/Publisher.Hyperlink.EmailSubject.md

 # Hyperlink.EmailSubject Property (Publisher)

-Sets or returns a  **String** that represents the subject for e-mail messages generated to process Web form data.
+Sets or returns a  **String** that represents the subject for email messages generated to process Web form data.
 Read/write.

 ## Syntax